 Recently I had downloaded this awesome checklist from COIT.com for parents to unground their kids (update: Feb 2019, I checked online for the checklist and it looks like COIT removed the checklist from their website, unfortunately!).

 It reminded me of the behavior system I used to do with my boys a couple years ago called The Penny Method.

-This checklist along with a recent conversation with a friend were just the catalysts I needed to start up The Penny Method again to get my kids to listen better, to limit their electronics, and to teach them about responsible (and may accountability, too?).
+This checklist along with a recent conversation with a friend was just the catalysts I needed to start up The Penny Method again to get my kids to listen better, to limit their electronics, and to teach them about responsible (and may accountability, too?).

 We needed some structure again!

-(And I couldn’t stand the mom guilt of getting frustration with my kids and plopping them in front of screens for hours!).
+(And I couldn’t stand the mom guilt of getting frustrated with my kids and plopping them in front of screens for hours!).